 Another decision that goes against the majority of thinking is that we have gone for 29″ wheels.
 Traditionally 26″ is the one for a global expedition as spares are available nearly anywhere in the world, there is also the argument that they have a smaller diameter, thus stronger.
 However, 29ers roll over rough ground more easily and they have more grip in loose/wet conditions.
 I have been riding 29″ mountain bikes for a while now and I have given the wheels I’ve used some serious abuse without any more issues arising than when I used to ride 26″.
 I know loaded touring every day is a whole different ball game, but I’m (possibly naively) confident that our wheels will hold up.
 Oh, they are also tubeless.
 Through all of our research this seems nearly unheard of, but I haven’t ridden with tubes in any of my wheels since 2009 and in my opinion there is no other way to set a wheel up.
 Time will tell if these decisions were horribly incorrect!

-For a more detailed spec list of the bikes check out the ‘Kit’ page.
-We will also be reviewing bits and pieces of the bike spec as time goes on, so keep checking back to see how we get on!
+For a more detailed spec list of the bikes check out the Americas trip page.
+We also plan to update and review the bike spec as time goes on, so keep checking back to see how we get on!